FredHutch/aws-batch-at-hutch-docs/index.md

   to keep the dependencies of your various projects isolated from each other.

-Assuming `virtualenvwrapper`  and `python3` are installed and a virtual environment is in use, you'd then prepare to submit a job via `boto3` as follows:
+Assuming `virtualenvwrapper`  and `python3` are installed, create a virtual environment as follows:

 ```
 mkvirtualenv --python $(which python3) boto-env
-pip install boto3
+pip install boto3 # installs into the virtual environment
 ```

 ### Submitting your job